joellen/testacious/source/_drafts/bonsai.md

 ##Shokunin

 **Shokunin** is a japanese term that means mastery of a profession or craft - roughly translating to craftsmanship or artisanship.
 The long path to mastery of bonsai is an example of shokunin.
-The short film, [](https://vimeo.com/119134995) is a beautiful introduction to the timeless and beautiful art of bonsai and the shokunin required to reach mastery levels.
+The short film, [American Shokunin](https://vimeo.com/119134995) is a beautiful introduction to the timeless and beautiful art of bonsai and the shokunin required to reach mastery levels.

 A software product is not a work of art, and most of the work we do will not last 10 years, much less hundreds.
 We can still approach our work with shokunin rather than a sense of ownership.